Overview

 Triangle

-A diverse area with a mix of housing options, including townhomes and single-family homes, close to shopping and dining.
+A diverse neighborhood with a mix of housing options, including single-family homes, townhomes, and apartments.
+Conveniently located near shopping, dining, and entertainment.

 Cherry Hill

-An established neighborhood with mature trees and a mix of housing styles, offering a more traditional suburban feel.
+An established neighborhood with mature trees and a variety of home styles.
+Offers a mix of affordability and convenience.

 Quantico Gateway